tyson-nw/Neosys/database/sources/SRD/SRD.md

 ### Boots of Striding
 _Tier 1_

 Your speed is always 30ft regardless of terrain unless reduced to 0ft.
-You can [[#Dash]] as a bonus action.
+You can [[#Dash]] as a Swift Act.

 ### Cloak of the Wilds
 _Tier 1, Attunement_